-Ever see this? ... it's a little like watching an organist playing barefoot or in their socks.
+Ever see this? ... to many academics in the organ world it's like watching an organist playing barefoot or in their socks.

-Playing the pedals without footwear at all has us working without the tools we need; it's like trying to drive a screw with a hammer.
+To them playing the pedals without footwear has the organist working without the "right" tools -- like trying to drive a screw with a hammer.

-Two important tools would be missing: 1) a drill (to form the pilot hole) and 2) the screwdriver -- and not just any screwdriver; it has to be the right size and kind.
+For the majority of carpenters two necessary tools would be missing: 1) a drill (to form the pilot hole) and 2) the screwdriver -- and not just any screwdriver; it has to have the right blade and be of the right size.

 It's pretty much the same with an organist's footwear; and not just any footwear [ See blog, Balance in Organ Playing Part I, Shoes Parts I-VI, The Ten Commandments Of Organ Practice].

-There are those who would take issue with this; some organists play shoeless, they practice that way, perform in public that way, and prefer it that way.
+There are many who would take issue with this; some organists play shoeless, they practice that way, perform in public that way, and prefer it that way.

 Depending upon where their lessons are conducted, sometimes organ students are not allowed to wear shoes into the studio; and in some homes where practicing takes place, people don't wear shoes inside the house; this engenders the habit of never wearing shoes to play.

-It's never a good idea to play the organ in street shoes; they're generally of poor construct for playing the pedals, lead to many mistakes in playing, and any dust, dirt, or other grime on their soles can be transferred to the pedal keys this way, which is disrespectful not only to the instrument but to the institution which owns it and every other organist who expects to use it afterwards.
+What everyone seems to agree on, is that it's never a good idea to play the organ in street shoes; their construct is usually not conducive for performing at the organ and can lead to many mistakes in playing; additionally, any dust, dirt, or other grime on their soles can be transferred to the pedal keys this way, which is disrespectful not only to the instrument but to the institution which owns it and every other organist who expects to use it afterwards.

 The surfaces of organ pedal keys should always remain clean, free of dirt, polished, and easy to glide upon with leather soles.